 Ghosts still visit the Cahoon Farm in Lyndon

 “My children swear I didn’t tell them about the ghosts before we settled into what I’ve come to learn is one of Lyndon’s most famous haunted houses.
 Maybe that’s true.
 Their father had died, and I was eager to move from Connecticut, and didn’t feel that a few spirits lingering about should deter us.
 But in truth, I didn’t put much stock into the stories the realtor told me anyway.”
-By Denise Brown.
+Written by Denise Brown

 The Hope Cemetery, Barre, VT.

 This is the only cemetery where I have actually seen tourists go and take photos next to the monuments.
 Probably for good reason as this is one of the most fantastic displays of granite that you’ll ever see.
 Monuments such as the huge soccer ball, airplane, the trucker and perhaps the most unusual of all…two people side-by-side, holding hands in bed.
 Plus, life size statues and more.
 Take a look for yourself as a whole gallery of Hope Cemetery photos are now available.

 Some folks call them devil cats while others call them a beautiful creation of nature.
 Vermont history is full of accounts regarding mountain lions prowling the woods and forests of Vermont.

 Legend of “Johnny Seesaw”

 Johnny Seesaw’s was built in 1920 by Russian logger, Ivan Sesow.
 It’s located in Peru, Vermont and has quite a unique history.